 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Summary: Supports rural and tribal North Dakota communities in developing multi-week, evidence-based walking programs to improve health, social connection, and community engagement.
+Summary: Supports rural and tribal North Dakota communities in developing multi-week, evidence-based walking programs to improve health, well-being, and social connection.

-Key Information: Eligibility is restricted to rural and tribal communities in North Dakota; projects must incorporate ten required evidence-based components.
+Key Information: Eligibility is limited to rural and tribal North Dakota communities; proposals must incorporate 10 required program components.